Most reliable fridge brands

 Which fridge brands stay fault free longest?

-You’ve told us that when you buy a fridge you think it should last 12 years before developing a fault.
-But our table below shows those fridge brands that stay fault free the longest.
+You’ve told us that when you buy a fridge you think it should last 13.5 years before developing a fault.
+But our graphic below shows Which? members those fridge brands that stay fault-free longest.

 How fridge brands compare